gotd/td/README.md

 * Testing and fuzzing applied to improve durability
 * No runtime reflection overhead
 * Secure PRNG used for crypto
+* The official documentation is embedded to generated types

 ## Example